 Q - Can Lord & Associates provide services to both federally recognized and state recognized Tribes?
 A - Yes

 Q - What's the difference between a Native Nonprofit and a Mainstream Nonprofit?
-A - From a fundraising and development perspective while both entities are tax-exempt nonprofit entities Native Nonprofits generally receive around 5 cents for every $1 that a mainstream nonprofit can expect to receive in foundation grant funding awards.
+A - From a fundraising and development perspective while both entities are tax-exempt nonprofit entities, Native Nonprofits generally receive around 5 cents for every $1 that a mainstream nonprofit can expect to receive in foundation grant funding awards.
 That means that native nonprofit efforts are often underfunded by 95% in comparison to mainstream nonprofits.
 Startlingly, Tribal Nations fare even less well.
-For most folks living in the United States, Tribal Nations and Native Nonprofits remain invisible - and so therefore un- or under-funded.
+For most folks living in the United States, Tribal Nations and Native Nonprofits remain invisible as recipients of donations or contributions - and so therefore un- or under-funded.

 Q - How has Lord & Associates' work helped individual Tribes get Federal Grants or Direct Loans?
 A - Here are a few examples, for more info - call at 661 348 2926 or email

 Grants & Direct Loan Funding Proposals